hmzeeshantariq/Brackets_Validator/README.md

 # Brackets_Validator
-A C++ based app to verify brackets
+A C++ based console app to verify brackets